mmmago/cowboyunleashed/README.md

 An iOS app to lift the speed limit of your Cowboy Bike.

 # Legal Notice / Disclaimer

-**1. I am not responsible to anything worse that could happen to your bike because of this app**
+   **1. I cannot be held responsible for any damage or harm that may occur to your bike as a result of using this app.**

-**2. Be careful that lifting the 25km/h limit could make your bike not eligible to ride on streets and public space and therefore make it illegal, please use in private areas**
+**2. Please be aware that removing the 25km/h speed limit may render your bike unsuitable for use on public roads and spaces, and as such may be considered illegal.
+Please only use the app in private areas.**

-**3. This app could void your warranty**
+**3. Using this app may invalidate your warranty.**

-**4. The app is still in beta phase, bugs might be sneaking around (nothing harmful).**
+**4. Please note that the app is still in its beta phase, and although any bugs are not expected to cause harm, they may still exist.**

 # Usage

-This iOS app allows you to debrid your Cowboy (C1 -> C4) bike and make it a bit more fun and easy to ride, and allows you to read some internal bike values.
+This iOS app enables you to debrid your Cowboy (C1 -> C4) bike, which enhances its riding experience and makes it more enjoyable.
+Additionally, the app allows you to view some internal bike metrics.

-- App compatible with all iPhones iOS 13 -> iOS 16
+- Compatible with all iPhones iOS 13 -> iOS 16
 - Confirmed working on cowboy **firmware 4.17** and lower.

-#### Note regarding C4(ST) on 4.17 and AdaptivePower : the app is not messing with how the motor power is delivered, it is only removing the speed limit, so still perfectly compatible.
-However, setting your bike in "ECO" mode might overwrite and mess with the speed settings.
+#### Note for users of C4(ST) on 4.17 firmware and AdaptivePower: The app does not alter how the motor power is delivered; it simply removes the speed limit, so it is still fully compatible.
+However, adjusting your bike to "ECO" mode may override and affect the speed settings.

 # Shout out